Forge4Flow/Forge4Flow-Core/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** Please see `CONTRIBUTING.md` for more information.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->